HOW TO USE A KITCHENAID® STAND MIXER IN 9 EASY STEPS

 Choosing the right speed for each task is important.
 A faster speed does not mean your dish will be ready sooner.
 In fact, each speed on your KitchenAid® stand mixer helps achieve a particular result depending on the recipe and contents.

-- Medium-high speeds (6-7) are used when the recipe calls for beating or creaming.
-This is the speed on which you typically finish cake and other batters, after working up from slower speeds.
+Medium-high speeds (6-7) are used when the recipe calls for beating or creaming.
+This is the speed you typically finish on for cake and other batters, after working up from slower speeds.

 A KitchenAid® stand mixer should always be watched by an adult while it’s running.
 Even though stand mixers are hands-free, you should keep an eye on it at all times to ensure the proper consistency of your mixture.